 Eucalyptus tea contains cineol, a substance that helps to treat respiratory infections like colds, flu and sinusitis.
 It can also help to relieve congestion in the airways, and can therefore be used to improve breathing, unobstruct airways and open up a stuffy nose.

-4. Stimulating immunity
+4. Improving immunity

 The volatile oils in eucalyptus oil help to stimulate immunity and improve defense cell functioning, particularly white blood cells like monocytes and macrophages.
 These oils help to increase the body's capacity to combat infections.